SamadheeSamarasinghe/employee-management-system/README.md

 ## How To Set Up and Run

-MySql database and XAMPP has been used as the data source of this application
+MySQL database and XAMPP has been used as the data source of this application.
+MySQL dump file is included for reference.

 ```bash
 From the terminal: